hphelion/documentation/devplatform/helion/user/deploy/languages/ruby/sdk-ruby-compute.md

         )
     **Note**: In *block_device_mapping*, *volume_size* is ignored; it is automatically retrieved from the specified bootable volume.
 To delete the bootable volume after the server instance is killed you can set  *delete_on_termination* to `1`.
 To preserve the bootable volume, set it to `0` as shown above.

-10. Create a new Linux-based server with advanced personalisation options:
+10. Create a new Linux-based server with advanced personalization options:

 .. code-block:: ruby